sebanc/brunch/Readme/troubleshooting-and-faqs.md

 - "alt_touchpad_config2": another option to try if you have touchpad issues,
 - "internal_mic_fix": fix for internal mic on some devices,
 - "internal_mic_fix2": alternative fix for internal mic on some devices,
-- "sysfs_tablet_mode": allow to control tablet mode from sysfs
+- "sysfs_tablet_mode": allow to control tablet mode from sysfs:
   - `echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to activate it or use 0 to disable it,
 - "force_tablet_mode": same as above except tablet mode is enabled by default on boot,
 - "suspend_s3": disable suspend to idle (S0ix) and use S3 suspend instead,
-- "advanced_als": [default ChromeOS auto-brightness][auto-brightness] is very basic,
+- "advanced_als": [default ChromeOS auto-brightness][auto-brightness] is very basic:
   - This option activates more auto-brightness levels (based on the Pixel Slate implementation).

  </details>